-If you are worrying about whether your business is insolvent and considering that the company might go into liquidation it is worth asking "what does a liquidator do?
+Are you worried about that your business is going insolvent?
+Are you considering liquidation?
+If so, you may find it useful to answer the question, what does a liquidator do?
 After all, you will need a liquidator appointed to take on the process.
 Also, understanding their role will help you grasp the entire liquidation process and what it might mean for your business.
-It will also help you prepare for the associated proceedings, avoid unnecessary stress and get ready for life after liquidation.
+It will help you prepare for the associated proceedings, avoid unnecessary stress and get you ready for life post-liquidation.

 Liquidation is a last resort for most businesses, as it results in company closure.
 Winding up a company and selling its assets through liquidation helps recover funds for its creditors and ends all legal proceedings concerning the company and its directors.
 These proceedings can be either compulsory or voluntary, but always result in the company closing and the directors seeing little return.